How to watch 2026 Australian Open | UK TV channel, schedule & more

 The important information you’ll want to know about this year's Australian Open.

-With the first major contest of the year up for grabs, find out how you can watch the 2024 Australian Open on TV in the UK, plus more information on the tournament including the schedule, when the final is and more.
+As the tournament gets set to start this weekend, find out how you can watch the 2026 Australian Open on TV in the UK, plus more information on the tournament including the schedule, when the final is and more.

-The 2024 Australian Open will be available to watch live in the UK on the Eurosport channels on TV and Discovery+ on other devices such as mobile, tablet and computer.
+The 2025 Australian Open will be available to watch live in the UK on TNT Sports and on Discovery+ on devices such as mobile, tablet and computer.

 Here is the schedule for each round: